kail0n/rest-api/README.md

                             |             1             |   22 Koala Street    |    HF12 4DE
                             |             2             |    23 Bear Road      |    JG24 2FW

-Data will be accessed using commands SQL
+Data will be accessed using SQL queries.

 API will be able to handle GET, POST, PATCH/PUT and DELETE